dkharazi/notes/content/notes/basic_statistics/interactions.md

 - We may believe the relationship between the amount of bacteria in the soil and the height of the shrub is different in the full compared to partial sun
 - Specifically, we may believe that:
-	- Shrubs with more bacteria in the soil tend to be taller if they have full sun exposure
+	- Shrubs with a large amount of bacteria in the soil tend to be taller if they have full sun exposure
-	- And shrubs with more bacteria in the soil tend be be shorter if they have partial sun exposure
+	- And shrubs with a large amount of bacteria in the soil tend be be shorter if they have partial sun exposure
-- In this situation, the slopes would have different signs
+- In this situation, the slopes would have the same signs
 - Or, we may believe that shrubs with more bacteria in the soil tend to be taller if they have full sun exposure and partial sun exposure, but the relationship is much more dramatic in full sun exposure compared to partial sun exposure
 - In this situation, the slopes would have the same sign, but very different magnitude
 - Therefore, it would be useful to add the following interaction term to our model: